leonhard-s/auraxium/README.md

 #### Events

-The events available are stored in the [`auraxium.EventType`](https://auraxium.readthedocs.io/en/latest/ess.html#auraxium.EventType) enumerator.
+The event type definitions are available in the [`auraxium.event`](https://auraxium.readthedocs.io/en/latest/api/event.html#event-types) namespace.

-> **Note:** Some events, like `ContinentUnlock`, are currently broken on Daybreak's side.
-Do your own tests before investing too much time, things break a lot with the event streaming API.
+> **Note:** The `ContinentUnlock` event is currently broken on Daybreak's side.

 #### Conditions

 Trigger conditions can be attached to a trigger to limit what events it will respond to, in addition to the event type.

-This is useful if you have a commonly encountered event (like [`EventType.DEATH`](https://auraxium.readthedocs.io/en/latest/ess.html#auraxium.EventType.DEATH)) and would like your action to only run if the event data matches some other requirement (for example "the killing player must be part of my outfit").
+This is useful if you have a commonly encountered event (like [`event.DEATH`](https://auraxium.readthedocs.io/en/latest/api/event.html#auraxium.event.DEATH)) and would like your action to only run if the event data matches some other requirement (for example "the killing player must be part of my outfit").

 #### Actions